nx-dotnet/nx-dotnet/docs/core/Generators/application.md

 - (string): The name assigned to the app

+### namespaceName

+- (string): The namespace for the project.
+If not provided, will be generated based on project name and directory.

 ### tags

 - (string): Add tags to the project (used for linting)